 - Young Looking Skin Avoid the sun and pick good genes.
 Seriously, the sun does age our skins.
 Judging from my mother and sister, I think younger looking skin was in my genes but I also think it was helped by my lovely Mary Kay friend, Sylvia Frisch.
 Back when we first knew each other, 30+ years ago she told me, if you do nothing else: Wear sunscreen on your face every day.
 It was good advice then and is good advice now.

 - Dry Skin Here are some ideas that might help.

-- Use less soap by either showering less often and use baby wipes to clean critical areas, or when showering, skip the soap except on critical areas or use a very mild soap like CereVe or Cetephil (both come in liquid and bar versions.
+- Use less soap.
+Either shower less frequently and use baby wipes to clean critical areas, or when showering, skip the soap except on critical areas or use a very mild cleaning product like CereVe or Cetephil (both come in liquid and bar versions.
 If you can afford it, use the liquid version to minimize shower stall or tub cleaning.)

 - Apply lotion immediately after showering.
 Listed below are the lotions I like

 dermatolgists.
 The creams are good if the area is very dry.
 They are scent free.

 They are often available at Costco (and perhaps other warehouse store) for a better price.

 - CeraVe lotion or cream

 - Dry Lips Aquaphor .. smear a little on your lips and they will be healed in no time.

 - Detangling thick or long hair The Hair Bean is amazing.
 There are some other de-tanglers available but I haven't tested them.
 This is the one I use daily.
 It is especially good on wet hair.
 Totally worth the drawer space.